Masterclass: poetry (a one-term intensive workshop)

 What level is the course and do I need any particular skills?

 This is an advanced poetry writing course.
 Students will be expected to have written a number of poems to a publishable standard.
-Students will need to submit up to three poems to firstname.lastname@example.org by the Thursday 13th of August 2020 to be considered.
+Students will need to submit up to three poems to firstname.lastname@example.org by 22 August 2022 to be considered.

 How will I be taught, and will there be any work outside the class?